phattricktran/MeshCutting/README.md

 Implementation based off https://youtu.be/1UsuZsaUUng

 # Current  Issues
-- Need to fix the box-cast used, as it doesn't quite match up to the line drawn for slicing
+- ~Need to fix the box-cast used, as it doesn't quite match up to the line drawn for slicing~ Using multiple raycasts now
 - Handle "inner" textures for cuts
-- Prevent meshes from being cut if they do not intersect the cutting plane (related to boxcast)
+- ~Prevent meshes from being cut if they do not intersect the cutting plane (related to boxcast)~